gevious/monopoly/README.md

 # monopoly
 Monopoly clone, to help visually impaired keep track of resourcesG

+# Getting Started
+- clone the repo
+- run `cargo test` to build and run unit tests
+- run `cargo run` to start the game

 # Roadmap
 - [x] Infinite loop asking for dice roll
 - [x] Entering num players, and record name of each player